samuelndm/falemais-challenge/README.md

 ## This is a solution with ReactJS to a frontend challenge

-## Available Scripts

-In the project directory, you can run:
+## In the project directory, you can run:

 ### `yarn`